Here are more aerial images of Campbellton, New Brunswick and area — this time featuring the beautiful fall colours the region is famous for.

 22. The western edge of Listuguj, a sawmill and a gravel road that leads to Indian Lake.
 [October 2017]

 23. And this is Indian Lake.
-Seen from the side, it looks like the outline of Australia.
+Seen from the side, it looks a bit like the outline of Australia.
 [October 2017]

 24. Atholville: Here we find graves of the first European settlers to the region.
 The historical cemetery is sandwiched between the Restigouche River and the Pulp Mill.
 Some of those buried here were born in the 1700s.
 [October 2017]